 So, how should a writer handle editorial feedback?

-I’ve been on the end of an editorial letter myself, and I can confirm that there’s a lot to take on board.
+I’ve been on the end of an editorial letter myself.
+I can confirm that there’s a lot to take on board.
 Inevitably, a full DE has even more information to digest.

 Good editorial feedback should be what you need to hear, not what you want to hear.
 The latter is simply a waste of money.

-Some editors will include a time frame in which you can send them questions or request clarification, after which you have to pay them for more consultation time.
+Some editors will include a time frame in which you can send them questions or request clarification.
+After that, you have to pay them for more consultation time.
 There are some who will not include much aftercare.

 I think for less experienced authors, aftercare is important.
 But it does eat into an editor’s schedule.